Quixoty/quixoty-test4.github.io/_posts/2020-10-23-residential trees (part 5).md

 <p style="text-align: justify;">

-Although most modern service pipes cannot be penetrated by tree roots (in contrast to the old clay pipes), the precence of tree roots in the vicinity of services can make maintenance of these pipes more tricky and more hassle than the council likes.
+Although most modern service pipes cannot be penetrated by tree roots (in contrast to the old clay pipes), the presence of tree roots in the vicinity of services can make maintenance of these pipes more tricky and more hassle than the council likes.
 As such they can be quite strict when it comes to tree placement.

 <br><br>